List of qualifications

 • Interpreter (Spanish - Swedish) for the City of Lund local authority.

-• Taught grammar, translation theory and 20th century literature at the Department of French, University of Stockholm, autumn term, 1996.
+• Taught grammar, translation and 20th century literature at the Department of French, University of Stockholm, autumn term, 1996.

 • Jointly responsible for organising the French programme at the LMS annual congress (Association of Teachers of Foreign Languages), Malmö, 19-20 April 1997.